11 Awesome Spots To Go Scuba Diving In Crete for a Fun Vacation!

 The other attractions include abundant marine life, which includes large groupers, colorful sponges, beautiful shells, and reefs.
 To dive, you will need a BSAC Ocean Diver or a PADI Open Water certification.

-Check out this Chania Boat Trip with Guided Snorkeling & Stand-Up Paddling if you prefer a different sea experience.
+Check out this Chania Boat Trip with Guided Snorkeling & Stand-Up Paddling if you prefer a less challenging sea experience.

 Kalypso Walls